- Location: Colorado

 Enter Your Zip Code:

-The Department of Transportation recommends 30 hours of classroom study and six hours of on-road instruction for general drivers.
+The Department of Transportation recommends classroom study and on-road instruction for general drivers.
 So applying for a commercial driver license (CDL), which requires already having a basic license, is a bit like going to driving graduate school.

 CDL testing is rigorous, entailing both written examinations and carefully observed testing in the inspecting and driving of Class A, B, or C vehicles.